spences10/blog.scottspence.me/posts/2018/2018-12-31-job-hunt-dev-project/index.md

-the many calls previously, so, rather than have the recruiter have me on the phone for ten minutes just to qualify me for the role they could do the _vast_ majority of that with the provided FAQ, almost like a reverse job spec, all they have to do is check off my wants and needs from the list I have already provided.
+the many calls previously, so, rather than have the recruiter have me on the phone for ten minutes just to qualify me for the role they could do the _vast_ majority of that with the provided FAQ, almost like a reverse job spec, all they have to do is READ the FAQ!
+Then check off my wants and needs from the list I have already provided.

 For some reason though, a lot of recruiters would insist on talking to me, taking time out of my day, they'd then proceed to ask the same